georggrab/background_location_updates/README.md

 The Plugin uses `Significant Location Change` on iOS, and a `WorkManager`-based Periodic Job, combined with a `OnBoot` Broadcast Receiver on Android.

+*This Plugin is heavily WIP, shouldn't be used in Production yet, and the API is likely to change by the hour.*

 ## Getting Started

 ### Get the Package: